markwylde/node-mini-migrations/README.md

 # migrations/driver.js
 const fs = require('fs')

+// `passedFunctions` are passed to each migration file and can container
-// `db` could be an instance of a database, like mysql, postgres, mongodb,
+// a database, like mysql, postgres, mongodb, or anything you want.
-// or anything you want.
-It's just an object that gets passed to migrations. const db = {
+// It just returns an object that gets passed to migrations. const passedFunctions = {
   tableCreate: (table) => {
     console.log('would create a table', table)
   },